-Year over year, the goggle market rolls out new shapes, styles & tech, but 2015 is truly proving to be a game-changer.
+Year over year, the market rolls out snowboard goggles of all new shapes, styles & tech, but 2015 is truly proving to be a game-changer.
 Revamped quick-change systems are making it easier than ever to make sure on-hill vision stays supreme, while seemingly small frame tweaks — like Smith’s articulating riggers — will have a big impact on comfort and functionality.
 From Zeal’s slimmed down HD2 Camera goggle, to Electric’s new EG3 & anon.’s women specific fit, 2015 is looking pretty damn good.

 Here’s a run-down of the goggles that we’re the most stoked on heading into next season:

 As big fans of the extensive field of vision afforded by oversized goggles, Zeal wanted to create a mid-sized goggle that worked for smaller faces, without sacrificing peripheral.
 The goggle is built out wiht Zeal’s new proprietary mesh x foam hybrid material, slimming down the frame and bringing it closer to the face, while still keeping fogging at bay.
 Essentially, Zeal has managed to dramatically improve the field of view in a smaller package.